omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[ZeParser|https://github.com/qfox/ZeParser]]
 * [[Esprima|http://esprima.org]] Educational (but fast) ECMAScript parser with output compatible to [[Mozilla Parser API|https://developer.mozilla.org/en/SpiderMonkey/Parser_API]]
 * [[js.js|https://github.com/jterrace/js.js]] A JavaScript JavaScript interpreter.
 Instead of trying to create an interpreter from scratch, SpiderMonkey is compiled into LLVM and then emscripten translates the output into JavaScript.
+* [[sweet.js|http://sweetjs.org/]] Brings hygienic macros to JavaScript.
+Lets you write extensions to JavaScript that must be invoked by the user.

 ###### JavaScript Optimizers